Navigation » List of Schools » Prince George Community College » Psychology » Psychology 2080 – Abnormal Psychology » Spring 2021 » Quiz 4

 A merged the first two or more subpersonalities.

-B experienced a significant, but short-term, setback.
+B experienced a significant, and long-term, setback.

 C merged the final two or more subpersonalities.

-D experienced a significant, and long-term, setback.
+D experienced a significant, but short-term, setback.

 Question #20